gombru/gombru.github.io/_posts/2018-04-03-ranking_loss.markdown

 ## Other names used for Ranking Losses

+Ranking Losses are essentialy the ones explained above, and are used in many different aplications with the same formulation or minor variations.
+However, different names are used for them, which can be confusing.
+Here I explain why those names are used.

 - **Ranking loss**: This name comes from the information retrieval field, where we want to train models to **rank** items in an specific order.
-- **Margin Loss**: This name comes from the fact that these losses use a margin to compare samples distances.
+- **Margin Loss**: This name comes from the fact that these losses use a margin to compare samples representations distances.
 - **Contrastive Loss**: Contrastive refers to the fact that these losses are computed contrasting two or more data points representations.
-This name is often used for Pairwise Ranking Loss.
+This name is often used for Pairwise Ranking Loss, but I've never seen using it in a setup with triplets.
 - **Triplet Loss**: Often used as loss name when triplet training pairs are employed.
 - **Hinge loss**: Also known as **max-margin objective**.
 It’s used for training SVMs for classification.
 It has a similar formulation in the sense that it optimizes until a margin.
 That’s why this name is sometimes used for Ranking Losses.

 ## Siamese and triplet nets

 Siamese and triplet nets are training setups where Pairwise Ranking Loss and Triplet Ranking Loss are used.
-However, those losses, can be also used in other setups.**
+But those losses can be also used in other setups.
 **In these setups, the representations for the training samples in the pair or triplet are computed with identical nets with shared weights (with the same CNN).**

 #### Siamese Nets

-Are built by two identical CNNs with shared weights (both CNNs have the same weights).
+Are built by **two identical CNNs with shared weights** (both CNNs have the same weights).
 Each one of these nets processes an image and produces a representation.
-Those representations are compared for similarity.
-Then, a **Pairwise Ranking Loss** is used to train the network, such that the distance between representations produced by similar images  is small, and the distance between representations of dis-similar images is big.
+Those representations are compared and a distance between them is computed.
+Then, a **Pairwise Ranking Loss is used to train the network**, such that the distance between representations produced by similar images  is small, and the distance between representations of dis-similar images is big.

 Since in a siamese net setup the representations for both elements in the pair are computed by the same CNN, being $$f(x)$$ that CNN, we can write the **Pairwise Ranking Loss** as: